 Parades

 Daily parades at Magic Kingdom have been going on since the opening of the park, and Disney switches it up every few years to bring in new characters and festive floats.
-The current daily parade is Festival of Fantasy Parade, which debuted in 2014.
+The most recent daily parade is the Festival of Fantasy Parade, which debuted in 2014.
 Lily absolutely loves waving to the Disney princesses and beloved characters, including the Fab Five, Peter Pan, Alice in Wonderland and more.
-Special events, such as Mickey's Not-So-Scary Halloween Party or Mickey's Very Merry Christmas Party, offer fun, party-exclusive parades to celebrate the holidays.
+And, as mentioned above, there is also a Disney Adventure Friends Cavalcade that features 30 additional characters, including some that are new or rarely seen!
+Special events, such as the Halloween and holiday parties, offer fun, party-exclusive parades to celebrate the holidays.

 Shows